phenicsl/journal/linux.rst

 place.

-After some study, I also found that you may use *"\%$entry%d"* here to specify the address without escaping entry.
+After some study, I also found that you may use *"\%$entry%d"* here to specify the address without escaping the path delimiter.